rpmuller/ePubs/WP1.md

 Socrates begins by maintaining that, though any one who has the spirit of philosophy will not fear death, but, on the contrary, will welcome it, yet he will not take his own life, for that is held to be unlawful.
-His friends imquire why suicide is held to be unlawful, and his answer, which is in accordance with Orphic doctrine, is almost exactly what a Christian might say.
-"There is a doctrine whispered in secret that many is a prisoner who has no right to open the door and run away; this is a great myster which I do not quite understand."
+His friends inquire why suicide is held to be unlawful, and his answer, which is in accordance with Orphic doctrine, is almost exactly what a Christian might say.
+"There is a doctrine whispered in secret that many is a prisoner who has no right to open the door and run away; this is a great mystery which I do not quite understand."
 He compares the relation of man to God with that of cattle to their owner; you would be angry, he says, if your ox took the liberty of putting himself out of the way, and so "there may be reason in saying